 Children’s Tylenol

 Children’s Tylenol and adult Tylenol contain the same active ingredient (acetaminophen) to treat mild pain and fever.
-The differences between the two drugs are the dosage amounts and the timing of when to take it.
+The differences between the two drugs are the dosage amounts and how often and when they can be taken.
 Children’s Tylenol is also available in chewable and liquid form.

 When Do You Give Children Tylenol?

 Pediatricians recommend children’s Tylenol to provide temporary relief from fever and minor pain, including from earaches, teething pain and headache.
-The medication should start working within two hours of taking it, although that depends on which form was used and the dosage taken.
+When taken orally, the medication should start working within one to two hours.
+This can vary depending on which form was used and the dosage taken.

-Earaches, fever, sore throats and headaches are also symptoms of bacterial infections, which require antibiotics, or viral infections, for which pediatricians may recommend fluids and continued use of Tylenol.
+Earaches, fever, sore throats and headaches may also be symptoms of bacterial infections, which require antibiotics, or viral infections, for which pediatricians may recommend fluids and continued use of Tylenol.

 The same case applies if you are unsure about your child’s symptoms or health.
 Talk to your child’s pediatrician before administering any medication.